emotion-analysis-project/SemEval2025-Task11/README.md

 3. **Develop**: Build your models using the provided data and baseline.
 4. **Submit**: Upload your predictions on the Codalab competition  platform (link to be provided

-## Ethical Considerations

-This task will respect existing intellectual property by only making use of publicly and freely available datasets.
-Additionally, we adhere to the fifty ethical considerations in emotion recognition and the ACL Code of Ethics.
-The datasets will be approved by our respective Institutional Research Ethics Boards.
-Annotators will be paid the minimum wage of their respective countries (or higher), and their privacy will be respected.

 ## Organizers